MonetDB/MonetDBLite-Java/README.md

 ### Differences between the JDBC MAPI and Embedded connections

-In the original MonetDBLite, some less important features of MonetDB were turned off in order to shrink its size.
-This also means that some features of the MonetDB JDBC driver won't be available in a JDBC Embedded connection.
+In MonetDBLite, less important features of MonetDB were turned off in order to shrink its size.
+This also means features of the MonetDB JDBC driver won't be available in a JDBC Embedded connection.

 * As mentioned before, the authentication scheme is nonexistent in the Embedded connection.
 * In the JDBC specification a [Fetch Size](https://docs.oracle.com/cd/A87860_01/doc/java.817/a83724/resltse5.htm)